-Entities within the group: The Bank has four fully owned subsidiaries; three of them have been in operations on the reporting date.
-These are EBL Securities Limited, EBL Investments Limited and EBL Finance (HK) Limited.
-Although the subscription of another fully owned subsidiary 'EBL Asset Management Limited' is completed, full fledged operation of this company is yet to start.
-All subsidiaries of the Bank have been incorporated in Bangladesh except for EBL Finance (HK) Limited which is incorporated in Hong Kong.
+Entities within the group: The Bank has four wholly owned subsidiaries as on the reporting date.
+These are EBL Securities Limited, EBL Investments Limited, EBL Finance (HK) Limited and EBL Asset Management Limited.
+All subsidiaries of the Bank have been incorporated in Bangladesh except EBL Finance (HK) Limited which is incorporated in Hong Kong.

-EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange (DSE) Ltd. and Chittagong Stock Exchange (CSE) Ltd. The principal activities of this subsidiary are to buying, selling and settlement of securities on behalf of investors and in its own portfolio.
-Registered office of EBLSL is located at 59, Motijheel C/A (1st Floor), Dhaka-1000.
+EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange Ltd. (DSE) and Chittagong Stock Exchange Ltd. (CSE).
+The principal activities of this subsidiary are buying, selling and settling of securities on behalf of investors and its own portfolio.
+Registered office of EBLSL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka - 1000.

 EBL Investments Ltd: EBL Investments Limited (EBLIL) was incorporated on 30 December 2009.
-It obtained required license from BSEC in January 2013 and started full-fledged operations of merchant banking, portfolio management, underwriting etc. from June 2013.
-Registered office of EBLIL is located at 59, Motijheel C/A (1st Floor), Dhaka-1000.
+It obtained required license from Bangladesh Securities & Exchange Commission (BSEC) in January 2013 and started full fledged operations of merchant banking, portfolio management, underwriting etc. from June 2013.
+Registered office of EBLIL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka - 1000.

 EBL Finance (HK) Ltd.: EBL Finance (HK) Limited, the first foreign subsidiary of EBL, was incorporated on 28 November 2011 with Hong Kong (HK) authority.
-This subsidiary started its full-fledged business operations (i.e. offshore trade finance, advising, documents collection etc.) in Hong Kong during 2013 after obtaining all the required licenses from Bangladesh and HK authority.
-Registered office of EBL Finance (HK) Limited is Unit 1201, 12th Floor, Albion Plaza, 2-6 Granville Road, Tsimshatsui, Hong Kong.
+This subsidiary started its full fledged business operations (i.e. offshore trade finance, advising, documents collection etc.) in Hong Kong during 2013 after obtaining all the required licenses from Bangladesh and HK authority.
+Registered office of EBL Finance (HK) Limited is located at Unit 1201, 12th Floor, Albion Plaza, 2-6 Granville Road, Tsimshatsui, Hong Kong.

-EBL Asset Management Ltd.: EBL Asset Management Limited (EBLAML) was incorporated on 9 January 2011 to carry out the business of asset management, capital market operation, equity investment etc. Initial subscription of Tk 50 million was made in 2015 and afterward Tk 200 million was subscribed in 2017 to increase its paid-up capital after having regulatory permissions.
-It has got the required registration in 2017 (Code no. BSEC/Asset Management/2017/28 dated 25 May 2017) from BSEC to run full-fledged business operations.
-Registered office of EBLAML is located at 10 Dilkusha R/A, Dhaka-1000.
+EBL Asset Management Ltd.: EBL Asset Management Limited (EBLAML) was incorporated on 09 January 2011 to carry out asset management business, capital market operation, equity investment etc. It has been registered under Bangladesh Securities & Exchange Commission (BSEC) on 25 May 2017 to run full-fledged business operations.
+Registered office of EBLAML is located at 10 Dilkusha C/A, Dhaka - 1000.